 Looking to add beautiful plants to your collection but apprehensive about how to care for them?
 Let our professional florists be your guide!

-How to Grow a Dendrobium Unicum and Care For It?
+How to Care for a Dendrobium Unicum and Grow It?

 That’s fairly simple!
 You can grow it in pots or mount it to tree ferns and corks.
 However, remember, repotting and planting should be done in early spring.

 Our florists recommend using small-sized pots for this plant.

 During the growth season, you will need to water the plant copiously.
 Also, ensure that the potting material does not become dry in between watering.